pascallaliberte/sharpen.page/offerings.md

 ## [/struggle-first](/struggle-first)

-**Free**, a collection of articles on creating a Struggle-First marketing/landing page for your product or service.
+**Free**, a collection of videos and articles on creating a Struggle-First marketing/landing page for your product or service.
 The kind of page that your visitor responds to by saying "I feel understood!".
 Useful when your thing helps a real struggle, but your audience doesn't have an established mindset about the solution yet.

 ## [/your-purchase-story](/your-purchase-story)